 According to Facebook, the change demotes posts that are not authentic in nature.
 For example, posts that ask you to like, share or comment to win a contest or like to vote.
-While this update has been available for many months, many people still do not know much about it.
+While this update has been available for some time, many people still do not know much about it.
 So, let us explain.

 Engagement baiting is the act of encouraging people to interact with social media posts through liking, commenting or sharing.
 While you still see posts like this from time to time on Facebook, their algorithm places a low rating on them so you see fewer posts like them in your feed.

-There are 5 common types of engagement bait so let’s list them out for you: R
+There are 5 common types of engagement bait so let’s take a look at them now:

 Reaction baiting encourages people to engage with one of your posts by clicking a reaction button For example, asking people to like a post in order to enter a contest would be considered reaction baiting.

 Share baiting calls people to share one of your posts.
 Asking people to share posts used to be a common occurrence in digital marketing, now it just drops you down in the overall post rankings.
-BUT, if you are asking people to share a post in order to find a missing person or spread news about a charitable cause…you will not be penalized!
+It’s important to note that, if there is a post asking people to share a post in order to find a missing person or spread news about a charitable cause, then it will not be penalized!

 Vote Baiting asks people to vote on a choice by reacting to your post.
 A common use of this is asking people like for this or love for that.
 Now that Facebook has created a polling option, they have made an easy way out for you to not accidentally use vote baiting to boost your engagement.